-- 1. More information for fulfilling this requirement may be required by the class instructor and may include post-performance discussions, papers, etc. - 2.
+- 1. At least one concert must be a Department of Dance event. - 2.
+More information for fulfilling this requirement may be required by the class instructor and may include post-performance discussions, papers, etc. - 3.
 Students may not count more than one performance of the same concert among their required two concerts.
-For example, if you attend two performances of Dance Gala, that counts as one concert.
+For example, if you attend two performances of Faculty/Graduate Concert, that counts as one concert.